 Air contains around 21% oxygen and 79% nitrogen.
 The nitrogen is useless for the combustion process but at high temperature produces nitrogen oxides (NOx).
 Thus using pure oxygen instead of air helps to reduce the energy needed for the combustion (it is no longer necessary to heat up the nitrogen) and prevents the formation of NOx.

-AGC Glass Europe developed in addition a unique system, called "Hot-Oxycombusion", that re-uses heat from the flue gases to preheat the natural gas before it is injected into the furnace.
+AGC Glass Europe has in addition developed a unique system called “Hot-Oxycombustion” that re-uses heat from the flue gases to preheat the natural gas before it is injected into the furnace.
 This yields additional energy savings.